 Dehydration

-In a 2015 study, HRR was shown to be decreased after exercise in young wrestlers who were dehydrated.
+In a 2015 study, HRR was shown to decrease after exercise in young wrestlers who were dehydrated.
 Hydration status can be impacted not just by how much water you drink, Viada says, but by other substances and medications you’re taking — including caffeine and certain blood pressure-lowering medications like beta-blockers and diuretics.

 Poor Sleep

 After just a single night of poor sleep, security guards in a 2015 study saw their one-minute HRR slip from an average of 36 BPM to 31 BPM after a bout of intense exercise.
+There are many factors that affect your sleep.
+For instance, if you work out late at night, this may affect your sleep.

 High Temperatures